James Naismith

-Born and raised on a farm near Almonte in the Province of Canada’s Canada West region which corresponds to today’s Province of Ontario, Naismith studied and taught physical education at McGill University in Montreal until 1890 before moving to Springfield, Massachusetts, United States later that year, where in 1891 he designed the game of basketball while he was teaching at the International YMCA Training School.
+Naismith studied and taught physical education at McGill University in Montreal until 1890, before moving to Springfield, Massachusetts, United States, later that year, where in 1891 he designed the game of basketball while he was teaching at the International YMCA Training School.
 Seven years after inventing basketball, Naismith received his medical degree in Denver in 1898.
 He then arrived at the University of Kansas, later becoming the Kansas Jayhawks' athletic director and coach.

 While a coach at Kansas, Naismith coached Phog Allen, who later became the coach at Kansas for 39 seasons, beginning a lengthy and prestigious coaching tree.
-Allen then went on to coach legends including Adolph Rupp and Dean Smith, among others, who themselves coached many notable players and future coaches.
+Allen then went on to coach players including Adolph Rupp and Dean Smith, who themselves coached many notable players and future coaches.